-Health - The Social/Emotional You!
-Grades: 9-12 Credits: 1
+Health - The Social/Emotional You

+Grades: 9-12 Credits: 1 Offered: Fall semester

 This course will include your health and your mental and emotional health.
 Topics covered: managing stress, and mental and emotional problems, tobacco, alcohol, illegal drugs, social media, bullying and relationships.
 This course requires students to take notes and watch videos over the subject matter.